conker19to21/Game-Boy-MBC5-Rumble-Multicart/README.md

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC5-Multicart/assets/97127539/3a4cd3d5-f683-40e3-acfb-1b8c549bb1bb)

+## Resources and Acknowledgements

+- <a href="http://www.devrs.com/gb/files/hardware.html">Jeff Frohwein's GameBoy Tech Page</a>
+- <a href="https://gbhwdb.gekkio.fi/">Game Boy Hardware Database</a>
+- <a href="https://catskull.net/gb-rom-database/">Nintendo Gameboy Game List</a>
+- <a href="https://www.gbxcart.com/">insideGadgets discord server for GBxCart RW compatibility requirements</a>
+- <a href="https://github.com/lesserkuma/FlashGBX">Lesserkuma's FlashGBX software</a>
+- <a href="https://www.alldatasheet.com/datasheet-pdf/pdf/99104/MITSUBISHI/MM1026.html">System Reset IC Datasheet</a>
+- <a href="https://www.ti.com/lit/ds/symlink/tps3613-01.pdf?HQS=dis-mous-null-mousermode-dsf-pf-null-wwe&ts=1698238885366&ref_url=https%253A%252F%252Feu.mouser.com%252F">TPS3613 Datasheet</a>
+- Board outline modified from <a href="https://tinkerer.us/projects/homebrew-gameboy-cartridge.html">Dillon Nichols's Homebrew Gameboy Cartridge project</a>
+- Thanks to <a href="https://github.com/orangeglo">orangeglo</a> for his suggestion of adding spacers around the board edge for better fitment in aftermarket cartridges
+- Some components from <a href="https://github.com/adafruit/Adafruit-Eagle-Library">Adafruit's Eagle parts library</a>
+- Some components from <a href="https://www.snapeda.com/">SnapMagic</a>
+- Thank you to <a href="https://github.com/Gekkio">gekkio</a> for their deep Game Boy knowledge resources, and for collaboration in demystifying some of the design choices on Game Boy cartridges
+- Thanks to the awesome members of the <a href="https://moddedgameboy.club/">Modded Gameboy Club</a> for their feedback and support during the entire project development

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
 You are able to copy and redistribute the material in any medium or format, as well as remix, transform, or build upon the material for any purpose (even commercial) - but you **must** give appropriate credit, provide a link to the license, and indicate if any changes were made.